istio-ecosystem/istio-operator/README.md

 iop manifest -o istio_manifests
 ```

 Use depth first search to traverse the created directory hierarchy when applying your YAML files.
-Child manifest
+This is needed for
+correct sequencing of dependencies.
+Child manifest directories must wait for their parent directory to be fully applied,
-directories must wait for the parent, but not sibling manifest directories.
+but not their sibling manifest directories.

 #### Just apply it for me